Don’t Lose Your License If You Don’t Have To

 Talk To A Lawyer Who Understands The Process

 Don’t find yourself unable to get to your job, medical appointments or the grocery store because you used the wrong lawyer.
-Schedule a initial consultation with me by calling or texting 248-318-3238 or contacting me online.
-We can meet at my office or another location.
+Schedule an initial consultation with me by calling or texting 248-318-3238 or contacting me online.
 I represent clients in danger of losing their licenses in Plymouth, Wayne County and Oakland County.